 - Tour de France in June and July is the most famous bicycle race that always ends in the Champs-Élysées, Paris.

 - Francofolies of La Rochelle in July, an annual music festival held in La Rochelle which aims at promoting francophone music.

-- The Vieilles Charrues Festival (literally: the Old Ploughs Festival) in July is held Carhaix, Brittany, France.
+- The Vieilles Charrues Festival (literally: the Old Ploughs Festival) in July is held in Carhaix, Brittany, France.
 It is one of the largest music festivals in France.

 - Paris-Plages in July-August, a temporary artificial beach created each summer along the river Seine in the centre of Paris.

-- The Inter-Celtic Festival of Lorient (Festival Interceltique de Lorient) in August, an annual festival, in Lorient, Brittany, dedicated to the cultural traditions of the Celtic nations.
+- The Inter-Celtic Festival of Lorient (Festival Interceltique de Lorient) in August an annual festival in Lorient, Brittany, dedicated to the cultural traditions of the Celtic nations.

-- The Lake Festival (Fête du Lac) in August, one of Europe’s biggest fireworks displays above Lake Annecy.
+- The Lake Festival (Fête du Lac) is in August, one of Europe’s biggest fireworks displays above Lake Annecy.

 - Rock en Seine Festival in August, the last largest rock music festival of the summer held at the park of Saint-Cloud, west of Paris.

 - Deauville American Film Festival (Festival du cinéma américain de Deauville) in September, a yearly film festival devoted to American cinema, takes place in Deauville, Normandy.

 - Braderie de Lille in September, one of the biggest flea markets in Europe, attracts more than 2 million visitors.